shane-kercheval/mcp-this/README.md

 > - Ensure `uvx` is in your `PATH` or use the full path (e.g., `/Users/<username>/.local/bin/uvx`)
 > - Check that dependencies for tools are installed (see [Default Tool Dependencies](#default-tool-dependencies))

+### Using Prompts in Claude Desktop

+Some presets (like GitHub) include specialized prompts for development workflows.
+To use prompts in Claude Desktop:

+1. **Click the `+` icon** in the message input box
+2. **Select "Add from [mcp server]"** (e.g., "Add from mcp-this-github")
+3. **Choose the prompt** you want to use:
+   - **create-pr-description**: Generate comprehensive PR descriptions from code changes
+   - **code-review**: Perform thorough code reviews focusing on best practices and security
+4. **Provide the required input**: You can enter:
+   - Code snippets or diffs
+   - GitHub PR URLs (the prompt will fetch the information automatically)
+   - Local directory paths for analysis
+   - File paths to specific files

+**Example workflow:**
+- Use `get-local-git-changes-info` tool to analyze your local Git changes
+- Use `create-pr-description` prompt with the output to generate a PR description
+- Use `code-review` prompt to review code before submitting

 ### Creating Custom Tools with YAML

 **Step 1:** Create a file called `custom_tools.yaml` with these contents: